TeleMessage/telemessage-php/README.md

 We received response from TeleMessage and executed `TeleMessage::decode(new StringInputStream($postResult))` to receive `MessageResponse`.

-That’s it – message is sent!
+Thatâ€™s it â€“ message is sent!

 ## Sending Messages with Attachments